March 2023 Online Workshop: Teaching Philosophy in High School Classrooms

-All participants will leave with lesson plans tailored for their classrooms.
 Space is limited.
-Registration closes at 5 pm PT October 31.
+Registration closes at 5 pm PT February 24, 2023.

 Ariel is a member of PLATO’s Board of Directors and chairs the PLATO Academic Advisory Board.
 She is Assistant Director of the Ethics Institute at Kent Place School and works with teachers at the elementary, middle, and high school level to integrate ethics across the disciplines.
 Ariel has been a philosophy for children practitioner for over ten years, and has taught ethics at the college level.